 Several egg-timers were used concurrently to prevent disaster during our alcohol-fueled cooking adventures.
 The trick was remembering which egg timer belonged to which burner.
 I told him I feared it was a technique only one step shy of being a professional alcoholic.

-Things have calmed down considerably since then (tristemente) but I still enjoy a challenging recipe accompanied by a good bourbon and a little Miguel Bose or Alejandro Sanz.
 If any of you women aren't familiar with Miguel Bosé, I invite you to view his video for International Women's Month, and challenge you to view it only once.
+Even if you don't understand a word of it in Spanish, you'll be in love.

 But back to cooking (sigh).
 Since coming to Mexico, the difference in the availability of recipe ingredients and the fact that I am, "duh" in Mexico, has motivated me to want to learn to cook more Mexican meals.